Chart Color Schemes

 Kerang is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kerang, as per the latest Census data, 89.6% of dwellings were houses while 10.5% comprised semi-detached homes, apartments, and other types.
-This compares to Non-Metro Vic.'s figures of 90.7% houses and 9.2% other dwellings.
-Home ownership in Kerang stood at 48.9%, similar to Non-Metro Vic., with mortgaged properties at 27.5% and rented ones at 23.6%.
+Kerang's dwelling structure, as per the latest Census, consisted of 89.6% houses and 10.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic. had 90.7% houses and 9.2% other dwellings.
+Home ownership in Kerang was at 48.9%, with mortgaged dwellings at 27.5% and rented ones at 23.6%.
 The median monthly mortgage repayment was $1,000, lower than Non-Metro Vic.'s average of $1,083.
-Median weekly rent in Kerang was $200, matching Non-Metro Vic.'s figure but significantly below the national average of $375.
-Nationally, Kerang's mortgage repayments were much lower at $1,000 compared to Australia's average of $1,863.
+The median weekly rent in Kerang was $200, the same as Non-Metro Vic.'s figure.
+Nationally, Kerang's mortgage repayments were significantly lower at $1,000 compared to Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing